JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 - X: The member in the X role will decide which technologies will be used for each step of the project.
 (Edgar)

+## Machine Learning Model (see Covid_PM_Model.ipynb for basic script outline)
+Present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

+- Takes in data from the provisional database
+- Outputs label for input data

+The basic procedure for implementing a supervised learning model is as follows: create a model, train the model, and then create predictions.

+Our model will use logistic regression to predict a binary outcome - two possible outcomes.
+Our logistic regression will be able to decide, based on county level data, whether higher concentrations of PM 2.5 is associated with increased COVID-19 hospitalizations and deaths.

+ We'll take the following steps to use a logistic regression model:

+- Create a model with LogisticRegression().
+- Train the model with model.fit().
+- Make predictions with model.predict().
+- Validate the model with accuracy_score().

 ## Python: Getting Started